 Hitting the bench hard, keeping your nutrition in line, and maintaining a restful lifestyle outside the weight room are all useful, sure.
 However, you can certainly dive deeper into mastering the finer details, including picture-perfect technique and sound programming habits, as well.

 So, if you want the best tips, tricks, and techniques for blowing up your bench press, you’ve come to the right place.
-Here’s how to build your bench press so you can break through plateaus and set records on records.
+Here’s how to build your bench press so you can break through strength training plateaus and set records on records.

 - How to Do the Bench Press